Artisan Sourdough Aperitif Trio with Preserved Lemon Labneh, Thai Basil Pepper Dip, and Bistro Tuna Rillettes

 Why does the recipe call for tuna in oil instead of water?

-Tuna in oil has a richer flavor and silkier texture that blends better with the cream cheese.
-Tuna in water can make the rillettes taste dry and chalky.
+Tuna in oil has a richer flavor and softer texture that blends better into a spread.
 Just drain it well before using.